cvat-ai/cvat/site/content/en/docs/integration/sdk/_index.md

 ## Overview

 SDK is a Python library.
-It provides you access to
+It provides you access to Python function and objects, which simplify server interaction and provide additional functionality like data validation.

 SDK API includes 2 layers:
 - Low-level API with REST API wrappers.
 Located in at `cvat_sdk.api_client`.
 [Read more](/integration/sdk/lowlevel-api)
 - High-level API.
 Located at `cvat_sdk.core`.
 [Read more](/integration/sdk/highlevel-api)

+Roughly, low-level API provides single-request operations, while the high-level one allows you to use composite, multi-request operations and have local counterparts for server objects.
+For most uses, the high-level API should be good enough and sufficient, and it should be right point to start your integration with CVAT.

 ## Installation

-You can install the official release from PyPI with the following command:
+To install an [official release of CVAT SDK](https://pypi.org/project/cvat-sdk/) use this command:
 ```bash
 pip install cvat-sdk
 ```